Personal Injury Psychologist NSW, Workers Compensation & CTP

-SIRA-approved psychological treatment for injured workers and people recovering from motor vehicle accidents, delivered via telehealth across New South Wales.
+SIRA-approved psychological treatment for injured workers and people recovering from motor vehicle accidents, delivered by telehealth across New South Wales.

 The practice is led by Matt Semsar, a Registered Psychologist (AHPRA: PSY0002620326) and SIRA-approved provider (No. 24705).
-His background includes both psychological treatment and roles within injury management and personal injury claims, contributing to a practical understanding of how treatment fits within the broader claims and recovery process.
+His background includes both psychological treatment and roles within injury management and personal injury claims, contributing to a practical understanding of the system injured people are navigating.

 If you would like to discuss whether this service is appropriate, you are welcome to get in touch.